CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence.markdown

 	* Ability to move in different directions.
 	* 2-dimensional maps.
 		* How will I track movement?
-		* How will I deal when I hit a wall?
+		* How will I behave when I hit a wall?
 	* Rescuing captives.
 	* Shooting ranged weapons.
 	* Commanding a 'golem' during my turn.